 Other sources of information include MARC Research Services Department; city and county Web sites and officials; existing county, regional and state plans, reports and documents; newspaper and news organization Web sites, articles and accounts of natural disasters; other state and federal agencies, such as the U.S. Census Bureau and Missouri Census Data Center (MCDC); and colleges and universities, especially the University of Missouri and University of Missouri Extension.
-References are noted at the end of each hazard profile with a bibliography of research sources in Appendix C: Maps and References.
+References are noted at the end of each hazard profile with a bibliography of research sources.

-Several data deficiencies noted in the 2015 Plan have been corrected or new sources of information identified.
+Several data deficiencies noted in the 2020 Plan have been corrected or new sources of information identified.
 These are noted where applicable.